VanTamNguyen/Java-Backend/maven.md

     | package | Packs the compiles source code in its distributable format, such as JAR or WAR. |
     | install | Installs the package to local repository, for use as a dependency in other projects locally. |
     | deploy | Copy the final package to a remote repository to share with other developers and projects. |

+* An example
+    * **mvn clean package** will execute all build phases of clean life cycle ang then execute the build phase package of the default life cycle.

 ### Maven Build Profiles